pypeit/PypeIt/doc/calibrations/slit_tracing.rst

 The typical matplotlib buttons work as usual.
 The "Data Range" slider allows you to change the range of data shown, and appropriately adjusts the colorbar.
 The "Image" button at the bottom right allows you to toggle between the trace image and the sobel-filtered image used to detect the slit edges.
-The "Sync" button consolidates all the changes you've made, saves them to the ``Edges`` object, and attempts to synchronize left-right edges.  **Make sure you hit the sync button before closing the matplotlib window.**  Otherwise, any changes you have made will not be saved.
-After closing the window, the code saves the new ``Edges`` and ``Slits`` calibration files.
+The "Save" button consolidates all the changes you've made, saves them to the ``Edges`` object, and attempts to synchronize left-right edges.  **Make sure you hit the save button before closing the matplotlib window.**  Otherwise, any changes you have made will not be saved.
+After closing the window, the code **overwrites** the ``Edges`` and ``Slits`` calibration files to include your changes.
 If you then re-execute ``run_pypeit``, the code should recognize that the files exist and use them instead of redoing the edge tracing **as long as you don't tell the code to do otherwise.**

 .. _slit_tracing_issues: